wgx/blog.willgrant.org/_posts/2025-01-05-stopify-my-own-diy-music-streaming-service.md

 ---
 My relationship with Spotify has changed over the years.
 I’ve had my account for 11 years and I’ve listened to over a million minutes of music.
 I’ve made playlists for 1,000s of people, discovered artists and whole genres and generally loved Spotify - and been an evangelist for it.

-Sadly, Spotify has completed its cycle of enshitttificatipn and I’m going to leave.
+Sadly, Spotify has completed its cycle of [enshitttification](https://en.m.wikipedia.org/wiki/Enshittification) and I’m going to leave.
 First it was the [terrible amounts they pay artists](https://www.un-wrapped.online/#start) and most recently it’s [the “ghost artists” controversy](https://harpers.org/archive/2025/01/the-ghosts-in-the-machine-liz-pelly-spotify-musicians/).
 I’ve been directly exposed to this second one personally.

 In 2019 I made a playlist called “Songs for Dogs to Sleep To” - for my dog Alfie.
 It got a few hundred followers, then a few thousand and it peaked at 9,000 followers.
 9,000 dogs would be treated, daily, to soothing music I selected.